 Common injuries in a serious hit and run injury accident include head injury, neck or back injury, broken bones, internal bleeding, crushing injuries, or even death.
 These injuries can be exacerbated when the other driver involved fails to call for help, leaving the injured occupant to suffer until someone else is able to call 9-1-1.

-Maryland Hit and Run Accident Attorney
+Baltimore Hit and Run Car Accident Attorney

-If you or a loved one has been injured in a hit & run injury accident, the law firm of Gilman & Bedigian may be able to help.
+If you or a loved one has been injured in a hit & run accident, the law firm of Gilman & Bedigian may be able to help.
 Recovery from a hit and run accident can take time, and the injured individuals may not have the time or resources to find the person responsible, and make sure their insurance company pays their medical bills.
 Hiring an attorney to represent you will ensure that you have someone to advocate on your behalf, to get you the compensation you deserve.
 Our attorneys have years of experience dealing with automobile accident cases throughout Maryland.
 Contact us today for a free consultation.